 Do you own a small business in Victoria?
-Whether you have had to survive extended periods of lockdown, restructure your workforce, or completely change your business model, 2020 has undoubtedly been a year of difficult decisions for your business.
+Whether you have had to survive extended periods of lockdown, restructure your workforce, or completely change your business model, 2020 and 2021 have undoubtedly been years full of difficult decisions for your business.

 What if an experienced professional was there to lend an ear, share their wisdom, and guide you through these decisions?
 In partnership with the Victorian Government, we are running a free business mentoring program designed to provide exactly that.